riceissa/issarice.com/wiki/software.md

 - [Music On Console]() (MOC) for music
 - [Newsbeuter]() (actually called Newsboat now)
 - Ubuntu on laptop, and Ubuntu and Debian on server
-- MATE as a desktop environment
+- MATE as a desktop environment (MATE color selection tool is surprisingly useful)
 - KeePassX
 - Bash for my shell
 - Pandoc